eudoxia0/flashcards/Cards/English Vocabulary.md

 ---

 Q: badelaire
-A: A short sword with a heavy, curved blade; and S-shaped quillions.
+A: A short sword with a heavy, curved blade; and S-shaped quillons.

 ---